Hayabusa T3 Series Striking Shin Guards Review

 Other than the mild inconvenience of having to adjust occasionally, I’ve really been enjoying these shin guards.
 The protection is solid across all areas, but at the same time avoids being excessively bulky.
 The raised panels at the front help add plenty of padding at the front, while the sides have just enough to keep your leg intact.
 There’s also good protection in other areas too, for example the instep and the knee.
 In fact, I’m a pretty big fan of the knee protection.
 As well as a little more support when kicking, it’s also perfectly positioned to stop knocks when checking a kick.

-At £95 in the UK, or $99.99 in the US, which is a little on the pricey side.
+At the time this review is written, these are £95 in the UK, or $99.99 in the US, which is a little on the pricey side.
 While top level boxing gloves can easily triple these numbers, for shin guards this is pretty much the top end of the market.

 That said, there are a few features on these shin guards which other top level shin guards simply don’t have, so it’s more or less up to you whether the features are worth paying that little bit more for.
 If you’re on a tight budget or not training regularly then you might prefer something a little more basic, however for people who are serious about their training, we think the extra benefits are well worth it.